-79 Statement, para.
-4. 80 Statement of Claim, para, 52
+&lt;sup>79 Statement, para.
+4. Statement of Claim, para, 52

-105. Following discussions with legal counsel and with its business partners, Mr. decided to submit a complaint to the Czech police on 26 March 2012, supplemented on 30 March 2012 (the "Notification of Facts"), indicating that
+105. Following discussions with legal counsel and with its business partners, Mr. decided to submit a complaint to the Czech police on 26 March 2012, supplemented on 30 March 2012 (the "Notification of Facts"), indicating that and could have created a mechanism together, that would enable them to abuse the lack of proficiency and experience and the lack of knowledge of the agricultural commodities market of the other persons involved, and by this also abuse their trust to ensure their own profit, which resulted in losses of Poppyseed and Ytrix, respectively Fynerdale as their investor, in the total amount of at least 2,345,000,000 CZK, which is a considerable loss.

-- 106. In the Notification of Facts, Mr. Example requested that the Czech Republic's "police verifies the aforementioned facts and ensures all necessary evidence, especially the accounting records of Ytrix that according to the notifier were done by Sector and also all contracts and delivery notes kept in the registered office of Ytrix with Sector "85 - 107.
-That same day, Poppyseed also filed a similar complaint.86 On 20 August 2012, Fynerdale joined the proceedings as a damaged party.
+- 106. In the Notification of Facts, Mr. Example requested that the Czech Republic's "police verifies the aforementioned facts and ensures all necessary evidence, especially the accounting records of Ytrix that according to the notifier were done by Sector and also all contracts and delivery notes kept in the registered office of Ytrix with Sector " - 107.
+That same day, Poppyseed also filed a similar complaint.
+On 20 August 2012, Fynerdale joined the proceedings as a damaged party.